How to Make a Roux? The Ultimate Guide

 Cook time: 2 minutes

-A metal whisk stirring a golden roux in a stainless steel saucepan over an electric stovetop.
+A metal whisk that stirs a yellow roux in a stainless steel pot on an electric stove.

-My 3 Best Tips for a Perfect Roux
+My 3 Important Tips for the Perfect Roux

 How to Make a Roux?